jayteylee/ANDIE/README.md

 (Jake) The default image currently being used when opening the program can be saved over.
 I have added a bandaid fix to the save operation which will add a 1 to the end of the file name to prevent this, however I think there is a more robust solution.

+(Jake) Fixed a problem with drawing operations for when the image was zoomed

 (Jake) Had to change implementation of drawing classes to ensure they saved instances of all the variables as using static values makes and undo/redo/save operation unreliable.

 (Jake) Had to split the procedural drawing panel and the draw apply method as having a class extend a JComponent adds problems with incompatiblity of serialization.

+(Jake) There is potential for corrupting ops/macro files when the methods involved are changed.
+This happens due to the object signature changing and rendering its serials differing between versions.

 ----